Doug Flutie: Calgary Stampeders

 In 1992, Flutie was rewarded with a reported million-dollar salary from the Calgary Stampeders.
 He quarterbacked Calgary to a league-best 13 regular season wins, won his second Most Outstanding Player award, and won his first Grey Cup.
 In the Grey Cup game, Flutie was 33 of 49 for 480 passing yards.
 All three statistics were the second highest all-time for a single Grey Cup game.
 For his efforts, he was named the Grey Cup MVP.

 In 1993, Flutie quarterbacked Calgary to a 10–0 start, with the team ultimately finishing with a league-best 15–3.
 He passed for 6,000 yards for the second time in his career, and set a single season record for passing touchdowns with 44.
 He also tied his 1991 CFL record for 400-yard passing games in a season (7), and set the CFL record for consecutive 400-yard passing games (5).
 Flutie won his third consecutive Most Outstanding Player award.
 Calgary ultimately lost in the West Division Final to the visiting Edmonton Eskimos, which eliminated the Stampeders from playing in the Grey Cup that was to be played in Calgary the following Sunday.

 The 1994 season saw Calgary once again finishing with a league-best 15–3 record.
 Flutie broke his CFL record from the previous season for passing touchdowns in a single season with 48.
 He also rushed for 760 yards, which was his best rushing season in the CFL.
-Against Hamilton on October 30, he completed the longest pass of his career (106 yards), a touchdown to Pee Wee Smith.
+Against the Hamilton Tiger-Cats on October 30, he completed the longest pass of his career (106 yards), a touchdown to Pee Wee Smith.
 Flutie won his fourth consecutive Most Outstanding Player award.
-Calgary lost the West Division Final once again, this time to the visiting B.C.
-Lions, who defeated the Stampeders with a last play touchdown.
+Calgary lost the West Division Final once again, this time to the visiting BC Lions, who defeated the Stampeders with a last play touchdown.

 In 1995, Flutie missed several games due to injury.
 During this time, Jeff Garcia, who later went on to start for the NFL's San Francisco 49ers, started games at quarterback, and helped Calgary once again finish 15–3.
 The Stampeders advanced to the Grey Cup game, and Flutie started.
 However, Calgary was defeated by the Baltimore Stallions, the first American-based team to win the Grey Cup.